Decentralized Simultaneous Information and Energy Transmission in K-User Multiple Access Channels: -User Gaussian MAC with Minimum Energy Rate

+That is, the information rate constraints in \eqref{eq:19a} do not allow for any information transmission and the upper bound on the energy rate $B$ in \eqref{eq:19b} equals the maximum feasible energy rate.

-Here the upper bound equals the maximum feasible energy rate.
-Hence, from this constructive viewpoint, the terms $\beta_1$ and $\beta_2$ in~\eqref{eq:regprop1} allow the transmitters to trade-off between information and energy rates.
-These parameters might be interpreted as the fractions of power that transmitter $1$ and transmitter $2$, respectively, allocate for information transmission.
-The remaining fraction of power $(1-\beta_i)$ is allocated by transmitter $i$ for exclusively transmitting energy to the EH.
-More specifically, to achieve any rate triplet in this region, at each time~$t$, transmitter~$i$'s channel input can be written as:
+Hence, from this constructive viewpoint, the coefficients $\beta_1,\dots,\beta_K$ in~\eqref{eq:regprop1} allow the transmitters to trade off between information and energy rates.
+These parameters might be interpreted as the fractions of power that the transmitters allocate for information transmission.
+At each transmitter $i$, the remaining fraction of power $(1-\beta_i)$ is allocated for exclusively transmitting energy to the EH.
+More specifically, to achieve any information-energy rate tuple in this region, at each time~$t$, transmitter~$i$'s channel input can be written as:

-for some independent zero-mean Gaussian information-carrying symbols $U_{1,t}$ and $U_{2,t}$ with variances $\beta_1 P_1$ and $\beta_2 P_2$, respectively, and independent thereof $W_t$ are zero-mean unit-variance Gaussian energy-carrying symbols known non-causally to all terminals.
+for some independent zero-mean Gaussian information-carrying symbols $U_{1,t},\dots, U_{K,t}$ with variances $\beta_1 P_1,\dots,\beta_K P_K$, respectively, and independent thereof $W_t$ are zero-mean unit-variance Gaussian energy-carrying symbols known non-causally to all terminals.
 The codebook and the encoding-decoding schemes for the information-carrying signals can be those described in \cite{COVER75} or \cite{WYNER74}.

 Note that the information-carrying signals carry both energy and information.
-These signals are useful to both the EH and the information decoder, whereas the other signals are only energy-carrying and are useful only to the EH.
+These signals are useful to both the EH and the information decoder, whereas the other signals are energy-carrying and are useful only to the EH.
 These energy-carrying signals carry only common randomness that allows the creation of correlated signals to increase the energy rate.
 The common randomness is known to the information decoder and does not produce any interference to the information-carrying signals as its effect can be suppressed using classical successive interference cancellation.